Neil Bacon Art Coordinator

 Tiffany Blatnik Rocky Mountain Regional Director

-Tiffany’s first experience with Tracker’s Earth was as a student in the intensive for adults focusing on wilderness survival and primitive skills.
+Tiffany’s first experience with Tracker’s Earth was as a student in the intensive program for adults focusing on wilderness survival and primitive skills.
 The following summer, Tiffany was offered a summer camp Lead Instructor position while she studied Outdoor Education at Mount Hood Community College.

 In 2020, Tiffany moved back to Colorado where she gave birth to her first child, started her Bachelors in Environmental Sciences - Wildlife Conservation, and began working remotely with the Family Success Team.
 Tiffany is excited to be back home, now filling the role of the Rocky Mountain Area Director for Trackers Earth in Denver, Colorado.